Bauer magazines - Listener, Woman's Weekly, Metro, North & South - sold to Mercury Capital

 Bauer's New Zealand stable included the Listener, the Woman's Weekly, North & South, and Metro - they have not been published since the beginning of lockdown and it is unclear how many will return to news-stands.
 Bauer has continued to distribute the Australian version of Woman's Day in New Zealand in recent weeks.

-Mercury is headed by Kiwi-born Clark Perkins, a former Goldman Sachs deal maker, and includes high profile New Zealand directors such as Sky TV founder Craig Heatley, Tom Sturgess and Geoff Ricketts.
+Mercury is headed by Kiwi-born Clark Perkins, a former Goldman Sachs deal maker, and includes high-profile New Zealand directors such as Sky TV founder Craig Heatley, Tom Sturgess and Geoff Ricketts.

 The AFR reported that the deal was finally signed on Tuesday night after months of talks.

-The future of New Zealand's magazine industry was left in serious doubt in April, after German company Bauer announced the closure of its magazine business in New Zealand.
+The future of New Zealand's magazine industry was left in serious doubt in April when German company Bauer announced the closure of its magazine business in New Zealand.

 This affected the jobs of around 230 local journalists, editors, designers and salespeople working on the magazines.